Posted by at 06:39AM - Comments: (12)

-No matter what anchor shackle you decide to use, understanding sizing and grades of shackles is essential.
+No matter what brand of anchor shackle you decide to use, understanding sizing and grades of shackles is essential, since this connector between your rode and anchor is often the weakest link in your ground tackle.
 The maximum size of your anchor shackle is limited by the size of your anchor-chain links.
 Typically, you can go up one size greater than the nominal size of our links—i.e. a 5/16-inch chain can take a 3/8-inch shackle, but the surest way to ensure that you are getting the right size is to take a few connected links of chain with you to the chandlery and make sure the shackle pin actually fits the hole.

 The other critical factor is strength.
 Ideally, the shackle should be stronger than the anchor chain.
 However, achieving this becomes difficult once you start moving into chains rated G43 or higher.
 The 3/8-inch shackles we look at in our test should fit common 5/16-inch proof-tested chain stamped G30 (7,600 lbs. nominal breaking strength) or G43 chain (11,400 lbs. nominal breaking strength).
-For more on chain standards and breaking strengths, including those for metric chains, see “Making Sense of Marine Chain Standards,” which accompanies the online version of this article.
+For more on chain standards and breaking strengths, including those for metric chains, see “Making Sense of Marine Chain Standards.”

 However, safety margin becomes even smaller when the effects of side-loading are taken into account.